Buffalo Mountain Coop is Moving and Growing!

 - Spend as much of your food budget at the co-op as you can, and tell your friends to too!

 Unfortunately, we have very little time to secure the financing and move forward, and if we lowered the minimum, it would take us much longer to raise the money.

 Q Are you using sustainable and green building practices?

-A We intend to, as much as our local codes and budget will allow.
+A We intend to, as much as our budget will allow.